 Get connected with a counselor today!

-What is Bankruptcy Counseling?
+What is bankruptcy counseling?

 For most individuals, whether they should file for bankruptcy is one of the most serious financial decisions they can make.
 Consequently, that decision should be made only after knowing what the bankruptcy process entails, the consequences of filing for bankruptcy, and the available alternatives to filing for bankruptcy.
 The pre-filing counseling session will enable consumers to fully understand the potential advantages, disadvantages of, and alternatives to, declaring bankruptcy before taking action.
 The NFCC believes that helping consumers to fully understand the implications of bankruptcy and the possible alternatives will enable them to make an informed decision about whether bankruptcy is the best option for their specific financial circumstances.
 Individuals filing for bankruptcy under Chapter 7 or Chapter 13, will be required to participate in a pre-bankruptcy filing counseling session with an approved nonprofit budget and credit counseling agency within six months of filing.
 The agency providing the session must be approved by the Executive Office for U.S. Trustees (EOUST).
 (Agencies located in North Carolina or Alabama must be approved by the local Bankruptcy Administrator).
 Consumers who receive pre-filing counseling with an NFCC member agency can expect: